Koxicain/DAoCQbarSaver/README.md

 ## Requirements

 - Windows operating system
-- Dark Age of Camelot installed at the standard location
+- Dark Age of Camelot config files stored at the standard location of: `AppData\Roaming\Electronic Arts\Dark Age of Camelot\LotM`

 ## How To Use